-If you are newly disabled, you may be involved in therapy groups that are designed to help you learn about and develop strategies for self-care and independence.
+If you are newly injured, you may be involved in therapy groups that are designed to help you learn about and develop strategies for self-care and independence.
 These groups include education about disabilities and address memory, relaxation, life skills, and exercise.

 Peer Counseling/Support Services for Family

-Particularly if you are newly disabled, you may meet one-on-one with a person who has a similar disability to gain practical information and emotional support from someone who knows from personal experience what you are going through.
+Particularly if you are newly injured, you may meet one-on-one with a person who has a similar disability to gain practical information and emotional support from someone who knows from personal experience what you are going through.

 In many cases, with prior approval, your dog or cat may be able to visit to provide companionship and comfort during your stay.
 Please ask about our policy.